Carrier Safety Ratings: Satisfactory, Conditional, and Unsatisfactory

 Keep insurance and registration current — Active BMC-91X filing, current UCR, completed biennial updates, valid IFTA and IRP.
 Registration lapses are easy to prevent and devastating when missed.

-Challenge incorrect CSA violations — Use the DataQs system to challenge inspection violations you believe are incorrect.
+Challenge incorrect CSA violations — Use the DataQs system to challenge inspection violations you believe are incorrect (see our step-by-step DataQs challenge process guide).
 Removing invalid violations improves your CSA scores and reduces the likelihood of a targeted compliance review.

 Conduct an Internal Compliance Review Annually